Writing a legally binding Will is not difficult.

 - The Probate Process for a Simple Will

-In this post, we’ll cover why you need a Will, how to write a Will, how to write a legally binding Will in Ontario and BC, and how much it costs to write a Will.
-Read on!
+In this guide, we’ll cover why you need a Will, how to write a Will, how to write a legally binding Will in Ontario and BC, and how much it costs to write a Will.

 What Is a Will?

-A Will is a legal document that decides what happens to your property if you die.
+A Will is a legal document that decides what happens to your property when you die.
 A Will is also known as a Last Will and Testament.
-It says how you want your estate to be shared, i.e., who you want your belongings to go to, how, and who should be in charge of making it happen.
+It says how you want your estate to be shared.
+That is, who you want your belongings to go to, how, and who should be in charge of making it happen.

 Your estate comprises what you own (your assets) and what you owe (your liabilities).
 Your name gives you the chance to name someone responsible for distributing your assets (an executor) and your children’s legal guardian.